The Board is appointed by Scottish Ministers and comprises a chairman and ten members, including the Chief Executive.

 Michelle holds no other ministerial appointments.

 Jackie qualified in medicine at Edinburgh University and holds a position as a Consultant in Public Health Medicine with NHS Tayside.
 Jackie has a strong track record in environmental protection within the health sector, providing health advice to partner agencies and communities.
-She tutors at two leading Scottish universities and has published on environmental health management.
+She tutors at Dundee University and has published on environmental health management.

-As Chair of the Scottish Sustainable Health Network she has been closely involved in reviewing the evidence for improving health through sustainable development.
+As a member of the Scottish Managed Sustainable Health Network she has been closely involved in reviewing the evidence for improving health through sustainable development.
 She is currently preparing a thesis on air quality and health.